Kaiqb/experiment/training/Module 7/Lab3 Instructions.md

 ## Looking at the Waterfall dialog in detail
 Waterfall dialogs, once called, follow a fixed set of steps before finishing.
 Let's look at the weatherbot Waterfall dialog.
-* Locate and open file MainDialg.cs found inside of the 'Dialogs' folder.
+* Locate and open file MainDialog.cs found inside of the 'Dialogs' folder.
 * Waterfall dialog, line 33, is created with 2 steps
   - ChoiceCardStepAsync - prompts the user to select a new weatherBot card (or retry on error).
   - ShowCardStepAsync - reponds to user selection with a current weather conditions card.